-White vaulted ceiling add visual interest in this kitchen.
+White vaulted ceiling adds visual interest in this kitchen.
 The geometrical shapes created by the lines make this room look amazing.
 This compact kitchen definitely could use this vaulted ceiling.

 This small one-wall kitchen looked bigger because of the vaulted ceiling.
-Black table set, built- in stainless steel fridge and black dining table can be found in this cozy kitchen.
+Black table set, built-in stainless steel fridge, and the black dining table can be found in this cozy kitchen.

 This spacious white kitchen looked even larger because of the white vaulted ceiling.
-The suspended pendant light fixture reduce the space created by the ceiling.
-The wooden stool with metal frame is perfect for the white kitchen island.
+The suspended pendant light fixture reduces the space created by the ceiling.
+The wooden stool with a metal frame is perfect for the white kitchen island.

 This white kitchen looked larger with the vaulted ceiling with exposed beams.
 The beams add visual interest to this kitchen.
 To reduce the vast space created by the ceiling are the gorgeous light fixture.

 Exposed beams add visual interest.
 Why not check our gallery of 60 Living Rooms with Exposed Brick?